mnieber/mnieber.github.io/_posts/2023-05-07-style-system-using-inline-styles.md

 Note that this post is still in draft.
 I would like to collect feedback so that I can improve it.

-## The trade-off problem: consistency versus flexibility

-In this post, we'll take a look at a particular problem that developers face when creating a UI, which I will call the trade-off problem.
-The trade-off problem occurs when you try to create an application that looks both consistent and beautiful.
-To make the application look consistent, it helps to capture commonly used styles and layouts in building blocks that can be reused throughout the application.
-However, these building blocks introduce rigidity that makes it harder to adjust each UI element to its local context.
-Therefore, we see that there is a trade-off between consistency. reusability and DRY code on the one hand, and flexibility, beauty and isolated code on the other.

-There is no real solution to the trade-off problem, but there are different approaches that each have their own strengths and weaknesses.
-These are very well explained in a video by Theo from T3 (https://www.youtube.com/watch?v=CQuTF-bkOgc), in which he advises to create UI elements using inline styles.
-I recommend to check out this video first, since I'm building on this advice.
-In the remainder of this post I will explain how inline styles address the trade-off problem, and how inline styles are used in my own approach for managing styles.
-I will discuss this in the context of React, since that's the framework I use to build UI's.
-However, the ideas presented here are not specific to React, they can be applied to other frameworks too.

-## Addressing the trade-off problem with inline styles
+## Introduction: the problem with component libraries

+Many developers opt for component libraries like MaterialUI as a foundation for their applications.
+Such libraries enable rapid user interface development while ensuring a consistent appearance.
+However, this convenience comes at the cost of limited customization options for the components.
+Consequently, the benefits of component libraries present a trade-off: either relinquish control over the customization of specific elements or resort to unconventional and hacky code to circumvent library constraints.
+Choosing limited customization hampers the potential of your UI, while settling for hacky code compromises code quality.
+This, in turn, indirectly affects the UI quality, as maintaining and extending the code becomes more challenging.

+## Outline of this post

+The problems with component libraries are explained in an excellent video by Theo from T3 (https://www.youtube.com/watch?v=CQuTF-bkOgc).
+Before proceeding, I highly recommend watching this video, as I'll be building on his advice to employ inline styles and create a custom component library for your application.

+In the rest of this post, I will:

+- Examine the benefits and limitations of inline styles;
+- Explain why using inline styles doesn't conflict with creating a custom component library;
+- Introduce my own strategy for managing styles.

+I'll be discussing these topics within the context of React, as it is my preferred framework for building UIs.
+However, the concepts presented here are not exclusive to React and can be adapted for other frameworks as well.

+## The benefits and drawbacks of inline styles

-To understand the strengths and weaknesses of inline styles, it's insightful to take a look at the approach that is offered by TailwindUI.
-In TailwindUI, every component is a code snippet that contains HTML elements with inline styles.
-To use a component, you simply copy the snippet to your source file and adjust it as needed.
-This means that your source code may contain multiple copies of the snippet.
-Here is an example of a snippet for an email form field:
+To understand the advantages and disadvantages of inline styles, it's helpful to examine the approach employed by TailwindUI.
+In TailwindUI, each component consists of an HTML code snippet with inline styles.
+To utilize a component, simply copy the snippet to your source file and modify it as required.
+This could result in multiple instances of the snippet in your source code.
+Here's an example of a snippet for an email form field:

 ```html
 <div class="mb-6">